cli-kit/cli-rc/README.md

 ### append

 A boolean that appends the default search paths to directories specified in `path`, only applicable if `path` has been specified as an option.
+May also be an array of paths to append to the default search path.

 ### base